 Cape Town is not only the capital of South Africa, it is also the capital of the Western Cape Province.
 It has a memorable natural harbor.
 In South Africa, it has the second most people in the country.
+In this post, we’ll go a little deeper into Cape Town History.

 This city is home to over 450.000 residents but the metropolitan area has more than 3.5 million people that are proud to live in the wonderful area.
 Another interesting fact about the city of Cape Town is that it receives the largest number of tourists in the country.
 Tourism is a big industry in this town and you will see that by the way you are treated.